gayeongpark/gayeongpark.github.io/_posts/2024-04-30-Functional programming.md

   }
   ```

+  The `filter` function is used inside the arrow function passed to the `map` function.
+Inside the `map` function, for each `bookingGroup`, the `filter` function is applied to the `bookingGroup.booking` array.
+And then these functions return a subset result from the origin value.

 - `reduce` method is a higher-order function.
-It operates on arrays and takes a callback function as an argument, applying this callback to reduce the array to a single value.
+It operates on arrays and **takes a callback function as an argument**, applying this callback to reduce the array to a single value.

   ```javascript
   let numbers = [5, 20, 100, 60, 1];